BlankRiser/BlankRiser/README.md

 | Name           | Ram Shankar Choudhary                                             |
 | Personal Email | [hi@ram.codes](mailto:hi@ram.codes) |
 | Twitter        | [@rschoudhary1999](https://twitter.com/rschoudhary1999)           |

-## About me

-My name is Ram Shankar Choudhary and I am excited about using cutting edge web and mobile technology to create platforms and solutions to solve the world's problems.
-I am passionate about React, TypeScript, Python, and the future of application and open source development.
-Most of my work is done in private repositories for work, but I would be happy to discuss my experiences and knowlege.

 <details>
 <summary>:sunglasses:</summary>